Inheritance Law

 1. Document Deficiency

-Most common problem is documents to be obtained in home country being incomplete or not meeting attestation requirements.
-Detailed document list must be prepared and tracked at start of process.
+The most common problem is documents to be obtained in the home country being incomplete or not meeting attestation requirements.
+A detailed document list should be prepared and tracked from the outset.

-2. Recognition in Turkey of Foreign Family Relationship
+2. Recognition of a Foreign Family Relationship in Turkey

-If one heir doesn't recognise another's share, notary route closes; court process becomes mandatory.
-Lawsuits lasting years can be filed in contested files.
+If one heir does not recognise another's share, the notary route is closed and the court process becomes mandatory.
+Contested files can give rise to proceedings lasting years.

-Missing the tax declaration deadline creates an administrative fine and interest; therefore, getting expert support shortly after death is recommended.
+Missing the tax declaration deadline results in administrative fines and interest; expert support shortly after the death is therefore strongly recommended.

 - Inheritance and transfer tax declaration and payment,